jnozzi/cocoadev.com/markdown/CocoaMostWantedFulfilledWishes.md

 http://www.mindview.net/ - Bruce writes Object Oriented programming books, all of which are available online.
 A Cocoa book written by Bruce might help bring more people into the community.

 The documentation is pretty amazing rocking good nowadays, especially that great redesign.
-Can we move this to General/CocoaMostWantedFulfilledWishes now? �Brent (2004.02.27)
+Can we move this to CocoaMostWantedFulfilledWishes now? �Brent (2004.02.27)

-Sounds good to me. �General/DustinVoss
+Sounds good to me. �DustinVoss

 ----
 ----

-*Back to General/CocoaMostWanted*
+*Back to CocoaMostWanted*